 How Often Should I Disinfect My Phone?

-Since smartphones are carried wherever we go and sometimes picked up by multiple people, disinfecting our phones at least once a day seems like a good recommendation.
+Smartphones go wherever we go.
+So disinfecting our phones at least once a day seems like a good recommendation.

 If you can try to remember to clean your phone once a day, great!
 If you can clean it multiple times a day, even better.